HepHepHurra/taiga.io-on-Ueberspace-with-Centos-7/README.md

-# How to install taiga on uberspace 7
+# How to install taiga.io on uberspace with centos 7

 ## Steps: